Welcome to The Moray Council Website

 General Information

 The Moray Youth Justice Team works with young offenders aged 8-18 years.
-The work is heavily prescribed by the requirements of the Scottish Executive Youth Justice Improvement Programme.
+The work is directed by the Scottish Government Youth Justice Plan as well as, at a local level, the Moray Youth Justice Strategy Group.

-The key objectives are to reduce youth offending, particularly persistent offending and so reduce the impact on communities in Moray.
+The key objectives are to reduce youth offending and the impact of this behaviour on communities throughout Moray.

-Our key partners include area social work teams, the police, education and the voluntary sector.
+Our key partners include area social work teams, education, police and our voluntary organisations.
 The service is Moray wide.

 Moray Youth Justice Remit

-• To deliver and develop the statutory Youth Justice interventions
+• To deliver and develop Youth Justice interventions

 • To record and evaluate service delivery